Processed food to Japan

 - Draw up a comprehensive export-marketing plan covering target segments, strengths and weaknesses, threats and opportunities.

 - Find the right partner (importer or distributor who ideally has capability to distribute to wider networks throughout Japan) and establish the foundations for a long-term relationship.
+It should be noted that Japanese businesses expect sole distributor status to ensure their investment in promotional activities is maximised.
+Japanese also tend to respect existing relationships among other companies.

 - Ensure that you exercise stringent quality control on your product, especially in terms of product safety.